frank26080115/bucket/README.md

 Uses a HTTP server to show an image gallery in a web browser.
 The user can choose to keep or delete a photo from the web-page.
 Each photo is checked for where the camera focused on, and a zoomed-in cropped thumbnail is shown to the user showing where the camera focused.
 This allows for a very quick decision whether or not an image is in-focus enough to keep.

 The software keeps track of the numbers in the file-names.
 If the number sequence skips a number, it might mean a missing photo, the missing number is shown to the user so they can check in the camera what happened.
-The camera will indicate a failed FTP transfer, but usually it just retries until it works.
+The camera can indicate a failed FTP transfer, but usually it just retries until it works.
 This is only useful when the camera is setup to transfer-as-you-shoot.

 Hardware UX
 ----